jpdomann/Macrospin-Stoner-Wohlfarth/Movies/readme.txt

-This folder should be used to output movies / animations to.
+This folder should be used to output movies / animations.
+These files will not sync with git, as they are included in the .gitignore file